SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a dynamic system by a Ensemble Kalman Filter (EnKF), avoiding to have to perform the tangent and adjoint operators for the observation and evolution operators, as in the simple or extended Kalman filter.
+This algorithm realizes an estimation of the state of a dynamic system by a Ensemble Kalman Filter (EnKF), avoiding to have to perform the tangent or adjoint operators for the observation and evolution operators, as in the simple or extended Kalman filters.

 It applies to non-linear observation and incremental evolution (process) operators with excellent robustness and performance qualities.
 It can be